-As Ethiopia hosts approximately 800,000 refugees and asylum seekers, and works to recover from the effects of a devastating drought and other economic shocks, the IRC is focusing our efforts in affected communities by:
+As Ethiopia hosts approximately 800,000 refugees and asylum seekers, and works to recover from the effects of drought, conflict and other economic shocks, the IRC is focusing our efforts in affected communities by:

 - building and maintaining safe water supply systems and sanitation facilities;

-- educating communities on good hygiene practices that prevent the spread of disease
+- educating communities on good hygiene practices to prevent the spread of disease, including COVID-19;

 - supporting government partners and community workers in primary health care clinics on preventing and treating common childhood illnesses and addressing family planning needs;

 - constructing classrooms, training teachers and ensuring access to safe, high-quality, and responsive education services;

-- introducing new vocational skills and job opportunities to youth and vulnerable households.
+- introducing new livelihoods-related skills and job opportunities to youth and vulnerable households.